Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Supplement to The In-Context Retrieval Experiment

-There are several critical settings to make our experiments fair and convincing: \begin{itemize} \item \textbf{Position Anchoring Based on Last Token}: We anchor the position of each target key-value pair at its last token.
+$\bullet$ \textbf{Position Anchoring Based on Last Token}: We anchor the position of each target key-value pair at its last token.
 This approach is based on the findings of~\cite{wang2023label} that the sentence semantic is gathered to the last token.

-\item \textbf{Precise Positioning of Key-Value Pairs}: To accurately place key-value pairs at specific positions within the context, we insert padding tokens after the key-value JSON data and prior to the query.
+$\bullet$ \textbf{Precise Positioning of Key-Value Pairs}: To accurately place key-value pairs at specific positions within the context, we insert padding tokens after the key-value JSON data and prior to the query.

-\item \textbf{Consistent Prompt Lengths Across Rounds}: Since our experiments involve comparing the accuracy between two rounds, it is essential to mitigate any potential biases arising from varying context lengths.
-To achieve this, we maintain the consistency in the context length across two rounds by inserting padding tokens at the beginning of the input. \end{itemize}
+$\bullet$ \textbf{Consistent Prompt Lengths Across Rounds}: Since our experiments involve comparing the accuracy between two rounds, it is essential to mitigate any potential biases arising from varying context lengths.
+To achieve this, we maintain the consistency in the context length across two rounds by inserting padding tokens at the beginning of the input.